 Congratulations on your purchase of a Cohesion3D Mini Laser Upgrade Bundle!

-Your package should come with the Cohesion3D Mini Board, 2 A4988 Stepper Drivers, A MicroSD Card, and a white JST Cable.
+Your package should come with the Cohesion3D Mini Board, 2 A4988 Stepper Drivers, and a MicroSD Card.
 Shown here is the base bundle with an additional optional GLCD Adapter.
 You may also have ordered additional stepper drivers, adapters,and/ or endstops.

 The white JST Cable is no longer included and was for legacy installations only.